Celerium/Datto-PowerShellWrapper/docs/site/SaaS/Set-DattoBulkSeatChange.md

 ```

 ### -remoteId
-Defines the target ids to change
+Defines the target IDs to change

-Remote ids can be found by referencing the data returned from Get-DattoApplication
+Remote IDs can be found by referencing the data returned from Get-DattoApplication

 Example:
     ab23-bdf234-1234-asdf